ciur/papermerge/docs/source/metadata.rst

 Imagine that you scanned 60 groceries receipts and *organized* them in a folder named Groceries.
-If you would just store those receipts on an ordinary file system, then only way to distinguish between files is by file names or maybe by their text content if your storage supports OCR - finding, specific file, say the receipts you got in June 2020, would be time consuming.
+If you would just store those receipts on an ordinary file system, then only way to distinguish between files is by file names or maybe by their text content (if your storage supports OCR) - finding, specific file, say all receipts you got in June 2020, would be time consuming.

 A more efficient and practical way to tackle this problem is by associating to all scanned documents (receipts in this example) - metadata.
 Let's continue with groceries receipts example.
-It would very time consuming to go to each document and add metadata to each file individually.
-A faster way to create metadata and associated it to any file, is by simple creating a folder - add metadata to that folder - let's name it Groceries-2020 - and then just copy all groceries related files into that folder.
+It would be very time consuming to go to each document and add metadata to each file individually.
+A faster way to create metadata and associated it to a group of files, is by a creating a folder - add metadata to that folder - let's name it Groceries-2020 - and then just copy all groceries related files into that folder.